 Replacing a furnace capacitor costs $100 to $250.
 A furnace typically has two capacitors – a start capacitor to jumpstart the blower motor and a run capacitor to provide a steady supply of electricity to keep the motor running.
 Some furnaces use one dual-run capacitor instead.

-Other furnace repairs cost $150 to $500 on average, depending on the system type, size, and part requiring replacing.
+Other furnace repairs cost $125 to $480 on average, depending on the system type and size and the part that requires replacing.

 Blower capacitor replacement cost

 Blower capacitor replacement costs $100 to $250 with professional installation or $10 to $50 for the part alone.
 Test the capacitor before replacing the blower fan motor, as a faulty capacitor may cause motor problems.
 Blower motor replacement costs $300 to $900.